-Mother’s Day 2021 is just around the corner and we’re as excited as ever to brainstorm some unique Mother’s day activities!
-You won’t find a more comprehensive and unique list of things to do on Mother’s Day.
+Mother’s Day 2022 is just around the corner and we’re as excited as ever to brainstorm some unique Mother’s day activities!
+You won’t find a more comprehensive and unique list of things to do for Mother’s Day.
+With the world in constant state of change, you’ll want to plan a couple options.
+This way if case last minute changes in public health guidelines make your initial plans unlikely to happen, you’ll have a solid plan B to fall back on and mom will still have a stellar Mother’s Day.
 The moms in our lives deserve the world.
 No. More than the world… They deserve the universe.
-And at the very least, they deserve to spend Mothers Day doing something special, fun and unique to their liking.
-Some moms want nothing more than to sit back, sip a cocktail and enjoy some serenity.
+And at the very least, they deserve to spend Mothers Day doing something special, fun, and unique to their personality.
+Some moms want nothing more than to sit back, sip a cocktail, and enjoy some serenity.
 While other moms would love something a bit more exciting like a hike or bungee jumping.
 Every mom is different so when you’re making plans for this year’s Mother’s Day keep her unique preferences and personality in mind.

 Send mom a really nice Mother’s Day card in minutes.
 Postable will print, address and mail it to mom for you.

 In this post you’ll find 43 unique ideas along with a few bonus suggestions to really help mom feel like the queen she is.
 If you’re having trouble figuring out how to combine these ideas into one great day, check out the two sample Mother’s Day itineraries.30 Unique activities 13 Unique indoor activities Bonus suggestions on making Mother’s Day extra special Mother’s Day sample itineraries

 Top three things to keep in mind when planning Mother’s Day activities.

 There are a few things that just about every mother out there would want for Mother’s Day.
 And honestly these are no-brainers, but still worth mentioning.

 - Let mom sleep in.
 [When was the last time she did this?]